 I remember Dad taking us to a tacky, cheap diner for a very inexpensive meal.
 I was into my new army career and doing well.
 I was on top of the world.
 I had passed all the difficult training, won a great posting to Germany and had my own platoon.
 I was best friends with Dean and looking forward to romance with him.
 I knew he would be mine soon.
 ‘Just a matter of time,’ I would tell myself.
 At this diner, I was dressed in nice clothes: my new suede skirt, leather pumps and freshly pressed blouse, earrings and soft makeup…all dolled up, because it was important to be all dolled up around Dad.
 He had a sharp, critical eye and an acid tongue.

-So, we’re sitting in a booth having a nice little chat about my work in the army.
+So, we’re sitting in a booth having a nice little chat about my service in the army.
 In the back of my mind I suspected that there would be a dig coming soon.
 And so it did.
-Dad says, ‘Morgan, that mole under your nose, why don’t you get it removed?’
+Dad says, ‘Martha, that mole under your nose, why don’t you get it removed?’

 WTF Dad.
 That mole under my nose???
 So, this is what you’re going to talk about at this time?
 The mole under my nose???
 My face turned dark red.
 I was furious with him.
 I should have known though.
 I should have known.
 There was always a dig.
 And I ask myself, what must have been done to him, for him to behave that way?

-I remember this one Christmas when Dad gave my brother Job a second-hand dictionary.
+I remember this one Christmas when Dad gave my brother Jobe a second-hand dictionary.
 He actually wrapped up a used dictionary, but, before he did, he inscribed it:

 Read this daily and you just might make something of yourself.

 I have striven my whole adult life as a wife, parent, sister and friend, to watch the words that come out of my mouth…that they should not hurt, scrape or strike but that my words should make others feel fine, helped, free or loved, happy or better.
-I have made mistakes in the heat of the moment, that I know.
+I have made mistakes in my youth, before I understood that insulting was not the best way to behave, as well, and in the heat of the moment, that I know.
 But, at least I am aware of the effect my words can have.
 We all have that power.

 Amazing power to do harm or good with our words.